LivePersonInc/knowledge-center-archive/_new/latest-whats-new.md

 This is a feature enhancement sub-item of WCAG 2.1 Certification efforts.

 ## Conversation Builder  *New tutorials available*
 Check out the new tutorial videos to help you get started with our Conversation Builder.
 These videos cover the basic concepts and usage of the Conversation Builder, allowing you to get started with building bots in minutes.
+Click [here](https://knowledge.liveperson.com/ai-bots-automation-conversation-builder-getting-started-tutorials.html)

 ### Topics include: